How to choose the Colombian cities you want to visit?

 The town sits at an altitude of 5 masl, has 287,000 inhabitants, and was founded in 1545.
 The climate is arid, with an average temperature between 25 and 35 degrees Celsius throughout the year.

-This town is not very touristic.
-It is inhabited by many members of the Wayuu indigenous community.
+This town is not very touristy.
+Many members of the Wayuu indigenous community inhabit it.
 This community is known for making excellent handicrafts, such as hammocks (known as chinchorros) and bags.
 The legend says that Walekeru, a deity in the shape of a spider, taught the Wayuu women how to weave.

 In Riohacha you can hire a tour to visit Cabo de la Vela and Punta Gallinas, in the Guajira desert.
 It’s a 4 or 3-day trip.